rriesebos/traffic-simulation/README.md

 After setting up the simulation, we have a time loop to perform the simulation.
 In each iteration of this loop the `update()` method is called on the road, and traffic properties are stored to use in a visualisation step after the time loop.

-## References
-<a id="1">[1]</a>
-M. Treiber, A. Hennecke, and D. Helbing.
-Congested traffic states in empirical observations and microscopic simulations.
-Physical review E, 62(2):1805, 2000.
+[^1]: M. Treiber, A. Hennecke, and D. Helbing.
+Congested traffic states in empirical observations and microscopic simulations. _Physical review E_, 62(2):1805, 2000.

-<a id="2">[2]</a>
-P. G. Gipps.
-A behavioural car-following model for computer simulation.
-Transportation Research Part B: Methodological, 15(2):105–111, 1981.
+[^2]: P. G. Gipps.
+A behavioural car-following model for computer simulation. _Transportation Research Part B: Methodological_, 15(2):105–111, 1981.

-<a id="3">[3]</a>
-M. Treiber and D. Helbing.
-MOBIL: General lane-changing model for carfollowing models.
-Disponıvel Acesso Dezembro, 2016.
+[^3]: M. Treiber and D. Helbing.
+MOBIL: General lane-changing model for carfollowing models. _Disponível Acesso Dezembro_, 2016.